CVOR Travel Nurse Jobs in Arizona

 Why Take CVOR Travel Nurse Jobs in Arizona?

 Arizona is an NLC compact state, which gives travelers holding a compact license a direct path to assignments here without waiting on a separate license application.
-That speed is a real advantage in CVOR, because cardiac programs tend to have urgent openings tied to case volume, a staff departure, or a program expansion.
-Arizona also skews older than most of the country — the Valley is a major retirement destination — and an older population means more coronary disease, more valve work, and a heavy structural-heart and TAVR caseload.
-That demographic reality keeps cardiac surgery volume steady year-round.
+That’s a real advantage in CVOR, where cardiac programs tend to post urgent openings when case volume climbs, when a staff member departs, or when a program expands.
+Arizona also skews older than most of the country; the Valley is a major retirement destination, and an older population means more coronary disease, more valve work, and a heavy structural-heart and TAVR caseload.
+Demographics like that keep cardiac surgery volume steady year-round.

 Across the Phoenix metro, plus Tucson, Mesa, and Scottsdale, CVOR travelers work complex open-heart cases, valve repairs and replacements, coronary bypasses, and a growing share of TAVR and other structural-heart procedures at large academic medical centers and dedicated cardiac surgery programs.
-The clinical exposure is about as strong as the specialty gets, and Junxion already ranks in Arizona for related allied and cardiac terms — which means we can get you in front of the right contracts.
+The clinical exposure is about as strong as the specialty gets, and Junxion already places travelers across Arizona’s allied and cardiac markets, which means we can get you in front of the right contracts.
 Want to size up the state as a whole?
 Our travel healthcare jobs in Arizona hub covers cities, specialties, and lifestyle in depth.

 What a Typical CVOR Assignment Looks Like in Arizona

-Most Arizona CVOR contracts run about 13 weeks with options to extend, and you’ll typically circulate or scrub open-heart cases on a day-shift block with call layered on top.
-The case mix leans toward coronary bypass grafts, valve repairs and replacements, aortic work, and structural-heart procedures, with the bigger Phoenix-area programs running the widest variety thanks to that high TAVR and valve volume.
-Expect a quick orientation — facilities hire CVOR travelers who can walk in, pick up the surgeon cards and pump protocols fast, and start carrying their share of cases almost right away.
+An Arizona CVOR contract typically runs about 13 weeks with options to extend, and you’ll circulate or scrub open-heart cases on a day-shift block with call layered on top.
+Thanks to the Valley’s high TAVR and valve volume, the case mix stays rich: coronary bypass grafts, valve repairs and replacements, aortic work, and structural-heart procedures, with the bigger Phoenix-area programs running the widest variety.
+Orientation is short by design.
+Facilities hire CVOR travelers who can absorb the surgeon cards and pump protocols quickly and start carrying their share of cases almost right away.

-Call comes with the territory in CVOR, and Arizona is no exception — cardiac emergencies don’t keep business hours.
-Most contracts carry call on top of your scheduled shifts, and that callback pay adds real money to your weekly total (more on the specifics in the FAQs below).
+Call comes with the territory in CVOR, and Arizona is no exception; cardiac emergencies don’t keep business hours.
+Most contracts carry call on top of your scheduled shifts, and the callback pay makes a real difference to the weekly number (more on the specifics in the FAQs below).
 The day-to-day is high-acuity and detail-driven.
 You’re running the sterile field in a room packed with specialized equipment, locked in with the perfusionist, cardiac anesthesiologist, and surgeon through every phase of the case.
 When something gets complicated, the whole room leans on the OR team to stay a step ahead.
 If that’s where you do your best work, the Valley has plenty of it.

 CVOR Travel Nurse Pay in Arizona